 - Where the dog fouling is – the exact location will really help, include street names, areas, or landmarks.

 - The time you think the dog fouling happens – do you know what time the offending dog is usually walked?

 - What the dog looks like – if you know the colour, breed or size this will help us identify the offender.

 - Who is it – If you know who the offender is then it makes it easier to focus resources at the problem.

 Always pick up dog waste and put it in the nearest litter bin.
 You can use any plastic bag and any litter bin, including your black bin at home.
 Don’t put dog waste in your blue or brown bins as this will contaminate them.

-It is important that dog owners realize that the mess left by their dog is both a nuisance and a serious health hazard.
+It is important that dog owners realise that the mess left by their dog is both a nuisance and a serious health hazard.
 Dog faeces can contain a number of things which can make people ill, best known of which is the infection caused by toxocara canis.
-Further information on Toxacara is available to download.
+Further information on Toxocara is available to download.